caol64/caol64.github.io/content/posts/2023/2023-09-26-parsing-ps2-memcard-file-system.md

 ---
-author: "路边的阿不"
+author: 路边的阿不
 title: 解析PS2记忆卡文件系统
 slug: parsing-ps2-memcard-file-system
-description: "Immerse yourself in the intricate world of PS2 gaming nostalgia as we delve into the PS2 memory card file system.
-Uncover how your favorite PS2 games were stored and relive your gaming youth through the eyes of a programming expert."
+description: Immerse yourself in the intricate world of PS2 gaming nostalgia as we delve into the PS2 memory card file system.
+Uncover how your favorite PS2 games were stored and relive your gaming youth through the eyes of a programming expert.
 date: 2023-09-26 15:15:16
 draft: false
 ShowToc: true
 TocOpen: true
-tags: ["ps2mc-browser"]
+tags:
-categories: ["Programming"]
+  - ps2mc-browser
-# cover:
+categories:
-#   image: "/imgs/posts/2023-09-26-parsing-ps2-memcard-file-system/Playstation_2_Memory_Card-3.jpg"
+  - 教程
 ---
 ![](imgs/posts/2023-09-26-parsing-ps2-memcard-file-system/Playstation_2_Memory_Card-3.jpg)

 ## 01 前言